iRobotEducation/root-robot-ble-protocol/README.md

 #### To Robot
 -------------------------------------------------------------------------------

-#### Command 1 - Get IR Proximity Values
+#### Command 1 - Get IR Proximity Values with Timestamp

-Request a response packet with Command 1 and matching ID containing values from the IR proximity sensors.
+Request a response packet with Command 1 and matching ID containing values from the leftmost six IR proximity sensors.

 <table>
   <tr>